Requesting medical records

 Frequently asked questions

-The rate of birth defects in humans in the general population is about three percent of all births for major malformations and six percent if minor defects are included.
+The rate of birth defects in humans in the general population is about 3% of all births for major malformations and 6% if minor defects are included.
 There is ample data that children conceived through IVF have no increase in these rates of birth defects.
 Further follow-up on older children indicates that IVF children have done as well or better than their peers in academic achievement (probably a social bias) and have no higher rates of behavioral or psychological difficulties.

-About 15 percent of couples trying to conceive do not achieve a pregnancy within a year.
+About 15% of couples trying to conceive do not achieve a pregnancy within a year.

 With improvements in technology and the availability of IVF, a large number of couples will conceive.
-In fact, at our Center, more than 15,000 babies have been born as a result of fertility treatment.
-Your physician at the Center will review with you the statistics that apply to your particular situation.
+In fact, at Northwell Health Fertility, more than 15,000 babies have been born as a result of fertility treatment.
+Your physician will review with you the statistics that apply to your particular situation.

 The probability of success with IVF treatments depends upon a number of factors, including the woman's age and quality of her eggs.
-Women with the best chances of IVF success have rates of 40 percent or more per cycle, while the majority of women have per-cycle success rates of 20 to 35 percent, according to RESOLVE, the National Infertility Association.
+Women with the best chances of IVF success have rates of 40% or more per cycle, while the majority of women have per-cycle success rates of 20% to 35%, according to RESOLVE, the National Infertility Association.

-Preimplantation genetic diagnosis (PGD) is a very early form of prenatal diagnosis whereby embryos are screened genetically prior to transferring them into a woman’s uterus, in order to minimize the risk of a pregnancy with a particular disease.
+Preimplantation genetic diagnosis (PGD) is a very early form of prenatal diagnosis where embryos are genetically screened prior to transferring them into a woman’s uterus to minimize the risk of a pregnancy with a particular disease.
 PGD is an adjunct to assisted reproductive technology and requires IVF to obtain embryos for evaluation.
-Potential candidates for this technology include couples with a high risk of transmitting an inherited condition and couples that undergo IVF treatment and whose embryos are screened for chromosome aneuploidies (PGS) to increase the chances of an ongoing pregnancy.
+Potential candidates for this technology include couples/individuals with a high risk of transmitting an inherited condition and those who undergo IVF treatment and whose embryos are screened for chromosome aneuploidies (PGS) to increase the chances of an ongoing pregnancy.
 The main indications for PGS are an advanced maternal age, a history of recurrent miscarriages or repeated unsuccessful implantation.

 IVF is the process whereby fertilization of the egg by a sperm occurs in the laboratory.
-The woman takes medications to stimulate the ovaries to produce multiple eggs.
-The eggs are then removed from her body while she is under intravenous sedation.
+The woman takes medications to stimulate the ovaries to produce multiple eggs, which are then removed from her body while she is under intravenous sedation.
 The egg and sperm are combined in a Petri dish in the laboratory, where fertilization is allowed to take place.
 The highest quality embryos are then placed into the woman’s uterus.
-Pregnancy success rates are influenced strongly by the woman’s age.
+Pregnancy success rates are strongly influenced by the woman’s age.

 As part of the IVF process, micromanipulation of the sperm and egg is sometimes required to achieve fertilization.
 In a laboratory, a single normal-shaped sperm is injected into a mature egg.
 This procedure is called intracytoplasmic sperm injection (ICSI).

-IUI is insemination of your husband’s sperm into your uterus in order to enhance fertility.
-Your husband collects a semen specimen in a sterile container, and the sperm are washed under sterile conditions in the laboratory.
+IUI is insemination of a man's sperm into a woman's uterus in order to enhance fertility.
+The sperm specimen is collected in a sterile container and washed under sterile conditions in the laboratory.
 The concentrated motile sperm are then deposited directly within the uterine cavity.

-Male infertility is identified as the primary cause of infertility in 30 percent of cases.
-In 20 percent of cases, both partners are sub-fertile.
+Male infertility is identified as the primary cause of infertility in 30% of cases.
+In 20% of cases, both partners are sub-fertile.
 Therefore, in 50% of infertile couples, the male is involved.
-Men should be evaluated for infertility because many male fertility problems are treatable, and also because in a small minority of males with an abnormal sperm test, an underlying, serious disease is found.
+Men should be evaluated for infertility because many male fertility problems are treatable and, in a small minority of males with an abnormal sperm test, an underlying, serious disease is found.

 If you are under 35 years of age and have been trying to conceive on your own for a year but have been unsuccessful, we recommend that you see a fertility specialist.
 Women over the age of 35 should seek help from an infertility specialist after six months of trying to conceive.
-Should you have any concerns prior to this time, you are welcome to see our physicians to discuss your concerns.
+Some fertility services, such as egg freezing, are also helpful for those who are not yet ready to be parents or are unsure whether or not they want children.
+Should you have any questions or concerns, you are welcome to see our physicians to discuss your options.